Troynica/SBUS2_Altimeter/README.md

 - S.BUS2 equipped RC set
 - some additional electronics where needed (like logic level converters on data lines)

+Warning: try not to feed the data lines with 5V!
+The break out board I used has a voltage regulator for the MS5611, but it does not protect the data lines from overvoltage.
+I have destroyed an MS5611 by using 5V...

 The I2C-to-S.BUS2 interface I am using was developped by **Thomas Hedegaard Jørgensen**  and can be obtained from here:
  [shop.tje.dk](https://shop.tje.dk/catalog/product_info.php?products_id=42)